Regarding the Human Condition (1992, 37.45) ***/½These Loving Eyes

 Heart of the House

 Most of the songs sound like no more than vehicles for her lyrics, which, to be fair, are genuinely heartfelt, although lines like "We were together during a very tumultuous time in our lives" are deeply unforgivable, even if it's ironic, which I doubt.
-As on her debut, the programmed percussion makes my ears bleed after a while, and at 71 minutes, this album outstays its welcome by, ooh, about...
-71 minutes, I think.
+As on her debut, the programmed percussion makes my ears bleed after a while and, at seventy-one minutes, this album outstays its welcome by, ooh, about... seventy-one minutes, I think.
 The redoubtable Benmont Tench (Tom Petty) plays Chamberlin, but next to Glen Ballard's 'synthesizers and programming', it's extremely difficult to spot exactly where it was used, so the tracklisting above may well be heavily error-ridden.
-Anyway, to my ears, there are some faint flutes on Thank U, cellos (?) on Can't Not, and possibly strings on Unsent.
+Anyway, to my ears, there are some faint flutes on Thank U, cellos (?) on Can't Not and possibly strings on Unsent.

 Message From the Throne...
 (1975, 33.54) **½/T½You're So Free